sasasavic82/generator-apiproxy/docs/PRE_RELEASE_CHECKLIST.md

 - [ ] 11.
 Greenkeeper is set up for automatic pull requests when newer versions of dependencies appear [greenkeeper.io][greenkeeper]

-- [ ] 12. if writing a CLI tool, add a way to check if it is out of date and should be upgraded;
+- [ ] 12.
+If writing a CLI tool, add a way to check if it is out of date and should be upgraded;
 [update-notifier][update-notifier]

 - [ ] 13.
 Validate `package.json` values using [grunt-nice-package][grunt-nice-package]